GouravRusiya30/interview-prep/behavioural-interview-ques.md

 ## Cultural Fit or Behavioural Interview questions

 ### Research About Company
-- Invest sometime in researching about the company
+- Invest sometime in doing research about the company
-- Check their wikipedia page and their websites
+- Check their wikipedia page and their official website
-- Look through their mission and values
+- Do check out their Mission and Values

 ### Use STAR technique